The Cost of Perfection for Matchings in Graphs: Introduction

 Let $w : E \rightarrow \RE^+$ be the \emph{weight} of the edges.
 It will be convenient to allow for the weight of some edges to be zero as long as there is at least one edge with nonzero weight.
 Given a subset $E' \subseteq E$, we refer to the quantity $w(E') = \sum_{e \in E'} w(e)$ as the \emph{weight} of $E'$.
 A \emph{maximum weight matching} is a matching $M^*(G)$ of maximum possible weight in $G$.
 A \emph{maximum weight perfect matching} is a perfect matching $P^*(G)$ of maximum possible weight (among all perfect matchings of $G$).
 Given a graph $G$ which admits a perfect matching, we define

 The value of $\eta(G)$ can be as small as $0$.
 To see that, consider the path of length $3$ where the middle edge has weight $1$ and the two remaining edges have weight $0$.
 The graph $G$ has a single perfect matching $P$ with weight $w(P)=0$, while there is a non-perfect matching with weight $1$.
-Note that we allow edge weights to be $0$, for otherwise, $\eta(G)$ could be made arbitrarily small as the weights approach $0$.
+Note that we allow edge weights to be $0$, for otherwise, $\eta(G)$ could be made arbitrarily small as the weights approach $0$, and the minimum would never be attained.
+By allowing edge weights to be $0$, we show that the minimum is always attained (Theorem~\ref{thm_min}).

 A graph $G$ with $\eta(G)=0$ represents one extreme of the problem.
 In this case, requiring a matching to be perfect may result in a matching with zero weight, where a matching with arbitrarily high weight may exist.
 In the other extreme, we have graphs $G$ with $\eta(G) = 1$.
 In this case, for every $w$ there is a perfect matching with the same weight as the maximum weight matching.
-Our first result consists of a precise characterization of these two extremes (Section~\ref{extreme}).
+In Section~\ref{extreme}, we give precise characterizations of these two extremes.
+In the remainder of the paper, we manage to determine the exact value of $\eta$ for several graphs that lie in between the two extreme cases.
+Some examples are presented in Figure~\ref{fig:examples}.

 Consider a graph $G$ that is known to be a member of a graph class $\GG$.
 Since $\eta(G)$ is only defined for graphs that admit a perfect matching, we assume that all graphs in $\GG$ admit perfect matchings.
 Different graphs $G,G' \in \GG$ may have $\eta(G) \neq \eta(G')$.
-In the worst case scenario, in terms of our motivation of approximating a maximum weight matching with a perfect matching, we have a graph $G$ with a small value of $\eta(G)$.
-Therefore, we define the value of $\eta(\GG)$ in terms of this worst case behavior:
+We define the value of $\eta(\GG)$ for a graph class $\GG$ as:

 Sometimes, when the graph $G$ or the graph class $\GG$ is clear from the context, we refer to $\eta(G)$ or $\eta(\GG)$ simply as $\eta$.